mysore palace

 A post shared by Footloose Dev (@footloosedev) on

 Our trip began in Bangalore.
-For a period of 7 days, we explored the length and breadth of Karnataka and Goa.
-On day 2, the itinerary included a guided tour to the Mysore Palace.
+For 7 days, we explored the length and breadth of Karnataka and Goa.
+On day 2, the itinerary included a guided tour of the Mysore Palace.
 And that’s how my trip happened — but with a little distinction.

-Since we were an invited group of journalists, we were given permission to carry our camera and click pictures inside the palace (for general people it isn’t allowed).
-Our guide was also not someone usual but the official guide working for the ministry of tourism of India.
+Since we were an invited group of journalists, we were permitted to carry our cameras and click pictures inside the palace (for general people it isn’t allowed).
+Our guide was also not someone usual but the official guide working for the Ministry of tourism of India.
 With over 30 years of experience as a guide, he was a living encyclopedia.
 I am sure he knew more about the Mysore Palace than the craftsmen who originally made it.

 Our trip lasted for about 3 hours before we made our way to the Golden Chariot again and moved to our next destination on Day 2 — Bandipur National Park.